automl/neps/neps_examples/README.md

 4. Navigate to into [experimental](experimental) examples tailored for NePS contributors.
 These examples provide insights and practices for experimental scenarios.

 5. Navigate to [template](template) to find a basic fill-in template to kickstart your hyperparameter search with NePS.
 Use this template as a foundation for your projects, saving time and ensuring a structured starting point.

+6. Navigate to [yaml_usage](yaml_usage) for insights on defining NePS configurations and search spaces with YAML files, streamlining the setup and execution of experiments.